ETC5513-2025/assignment-3-reproducible-reporting-alz-alliance/README.md

 .
 ├── Assignment_3.qmd                                        # Quarto source file for the main report ├── Assignment_3.pdf                                        # Final Rendered PDF for main report
+├── Assignment_3_files/                                     # Folder that contains resources and files that are required for qmd renderring
 ├── docs/                                                   # Folder for the project presentation slides │   ├──index.qmd                                            # Quarto source file for presentation slides │   ├──index.html                                           # Rendered HTML presentation slides
 |   ├──styles.css                                           # CSS setting file for additional styling in preseentation slides
 |   ├──images/                                              # Additional images folder used in presentation slides
-|   ├──index_files/                                         # Folder that contains resources and files that are required by the index.HTML file
+|   └──index_files/                                         # Folder that contains resources and files that are required by the index.HTML file
 ├── data/                                                   # Folder for dataset used in this project │   ├── Finance_and_Insurance.csv                           # Raw data for Finance and Insurance sector │   ├── Food_and_services.csv                               # Raw data for Food and Service sector